A91y/pinoc/README.md

 - Fix the imports in `unit_tests.rs`

 ### Planned 📋
-- Add more sophisticated testing templates
+- Reduced the boiler plate code
 - Improve error handling
 - Add configuration options
 - proper gitbook for the project